SciSparc Ltd. (SPRC) Shares Up Despite Recent Market Volatility

 Sponsored

-SPRC stock saw an increase of 32.95% in the past week, with a monthly gain of 22.66% and a quarterly increase of 7.78%.
-The volatility ratio for the week is 6.65%, and the volatility levels for the last 30 days are 10.09% for SciSparc Ltd. (SPRC).
-The simple moving average for the last 20 days is 23.47% for SPRC stock, with a simple moving average of -18.89% for the last 200 days.
+The stock of SciSparc Ltd. (SPRC) has seen a 19.76% increase in the past week, with a 10.50% rise in the past month, and a -2.91% fall in the past quarter.
+The volatility ratio for the week is 13.14%, and the volatility levels for the past 30 days are at 11.35% for SPRC.
+The simple moving average for the last 20 days is 11.22% for SPRC stock, with a simple moving average of -26.93% for the last 200 days.

 Stock Fundamentals for SPRC